scopyleft/documentation/incubateur/Python3-WebSockets.md

 ## [Tornado](http://www.tornadoweb.org/)

-Tornado has a [`websocket` module](http://www.tornadoweb.org/documentation/websocket.html) which provides a `WebSocketHandler` class to react on websocket-related events.
+Tornado has a [`websocket` module](http://www.tornadoweb.org/documentation/websocket.html) which provides a `WebSocketHandler` class to react on WebSocket-related events.
 The cool thing with Tornado — as it is with CherryPy — is that it can serve both HTTP and WebSockets from a single script.

 ### The backend